eyargholder/digitalwallets-verifiablecredentials/README.md

 Samples of Behavior <br />

-a.
-Define the W3C Verifiable Credential (VC)
-b.
-Define the W3C Decentralized Identifier (DID) Identify the properties of a Verifiable Credential Compare and Contrast Verifiable Credentials to other Credentials Explain how Verifiable Credentials may impact USAF ICAM Programs and Systems
+a Define the W3C Verifiable Credential (VC) b Define the W3C Decentralized Identifier (DID) Identify the properties of a Verifiable Credential Compare and Contrast Verifiable Credentials to other Credentials Explain how Verifiable Credentials may impact USAF ICAM Programs and Systems